 Attendance Description KEES and Foreign Exchange Students When enrolling a Foreign Exchange student the school must follow the proper procedures to ensure that the student is not included in the KEES report.
 This is accomplished by checking the appropriate box in State Reporting Fields when enrolling the student.
 Foreign Exchange students are reported on the monthly attendance report and the data is included in SAAR and Growth Factor reports.
 Performance- Based Courses Students participating in standards-based, performance-based credit that falls within one or more of the categories of standards-based course work outlined in 704 KAR 3:305 can receive full attendance credit for a class or block for the year or semester in which the students initially enrolled, if the student completes the course and demonstrates proficiency in accordance with local board policies see the link, Performance Based Credit .
 Virtual Courses Students enrolled in a Virtual high school class or block can receive attendance credit for the year or semester in which they originally enrolled if they complete the course and demonstrate proficiency in accordance with local board policies.
 Dual Credit Courses Students enrolled in a Dual Credit courses can receive attendance credit for the year or semester in which they are enrolled if they complete the course and receive a passing grade from the college instructor, see the link Dual Credit Course .
 Please see the Dual Credit Placeholder Guide , before setting up the course in Infinite Campus.
 INSR - In-School Removal In-School Removal attendance code for students who are removed from class for in school suspension.
 In-School Removal will be Other/Present/Exempt code and the district will receive funding.
+Creation and use of this attendance code is optional and a local district decision.

-J. Attendance Tracking for Full-Time Virtual Students - A8 Schools
+J. Attendance Tracking for Attendance-based Full-Time Virtual Students and A8 Programs